Polkorabjaroslav/Digital-electronics-2/Project/README.md

 ### LCD <div id="lcd"/>

-As display we used PmodCLP LCD, which is basicaly classic LCD 16x2 display with adapters to FPGA boards.
+As a display, we used the PmodCLP LCD, which is basically a classic LCD 16x2 display with adapters to FPGA boards.
 <p align="center">
   <img width="400" height="429" src="https://github.com/Polkorabjaroslav/Digital-electronics-2/blob/main/Project/obrazky/pmod_clp_vetsi.png">
 </p>